Freedom of Information (FOI) Requests

 If you do not find the information you are looking for, you can make a request for information to email@example.com.

-Section 7 of the Data Protection Act 1998 states that a 'data subject' (the person about whom the personal data refers) is entitled, upon written request, to be informed whether or not personal data is held or processed about them.
-This service is not a pre-employment vetting service and applicants wishing to apply for subject access as a condition of employment will be directed to the Criminal Records Bureau or Disclosure Scotland for the Disclosure Services afforded by these organisations.
+Section 7 of the Data Protection Act 1998 states that a 'data subject' (you) is entitled upon written request, to be informed whether or not personal data are held or processed about them.